meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 * The codebase might become smaller and easier to maintain.
 * It can be exciting and motivating as part of your team member's personal development to learn new skills & technology.

+To me the important thing is to be conscious of the total novelty your team owns.
+If your team has very little novelty perhaps you could consider writing the next proof of concept using a new technology.
+If you find have a lot of novelty maybe it's time to rewrite that old proof of concept that got pushed into production.

+This is not a static thing.
+Make novelty one of the factors you consider every time you make an architectural decision and hopefully you'll  find you have an easier time bringing in new people to your team.